 - Where the Customer requires Openhouse to use its couriers, whether arranged by the Customer or Openhouse, the Delivery Location shall be 125 Craven Street, Birkenhead, Merseyside CH41 4BW.

 - Delivery of the Goods shall be completed on the Goods’ arrival at the Delivery Location.

-- The Customer shall not be entitled to reject the Goods if the Supplier delivers up to and including 5% more or less than the quantity of Goods ordered, but a pro rata adjustment shall be made to the Order invoice on receipt of notice from the Customer that the wrong quantity of Goods was delivered.
+- The Customer shall not be entitled to reject the Goods if Openhouse delivers up to and including 5% more or less than the quantity of Goods ordered, but a pro rata adjustment shall be made to the Order invoice on receipt of notice from the Customer that the wrong quantity of Goods was delivered.

 - conform in all material respects with their description and any applicable Specification;

 - be free from material defects in design, material and workmanship; and

 - be fit for any purpose held out by Openhouse.